 The birth of Radio broadcasting in India was started on an experimental basis in the year 1921 when Times of India in collaboration with Post and Telegraph Department started to broadcast a musical programme.
 Sir George Lloyd put forward this request to those concerned companies.
+According to an agreement on 23 July 1927, the private Indian Broadcasting Company Ltd (IBC) was authorized to operate two radio stations namely the Bombay station which began on 23 July 1927, and the Calcutta station which followed on 26 August 1927.
 In 1927 private radio clubs multiplied and in the year 1930 radio broadcasting started operating under the Indian Broadcasting Company.
 However, the company went into insolvency after a span of three years and the Government took the charge of broadcasting at their own expense.
 On March 1935 a separate office of the Controller of Broadcasting was created .The landmark in the history of broadcasting is the change of the name of the Indian Broadcasting to All India Radio (AIR) in the year 1936.
 In the same year the Delhi station of AIR was formed.

 All India Radio was the first national radio station and till date all the affiliated stations of AIR are considered to be a nationally operating one.
 The national radio stations like 106.4 FM Radio Gold, AIR FM Rainbow and Gyan Vani are some of the most prominent national radio stations, associated with AIR radio station.

 The national radio stations are controlled by the central government and the curriculum revolves around social welfare and national issues.
 The rural audiences are highly benefited by these national radio stations, which discuss the villagers' problems and solve them through this interactive medium.
 Radio being the cheapest medium of communication, national radio stations can serve as the best means to reach the poor homes.
 The national radio stations often cater to the needs of the students by conducting educational programs, relevant to different standards.